mehekshaikh/mehekshaikh/README.md

 - 👋 Hola, I’m @mehekshaikh
 - 😁I’m an IT Student
 - 👀 I’m interested in programming which challenges my skills.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning Advance JavaScript and more.
 - 💞️ I’m looking to collaborate with other developers.
 <!---
 mehekshaikh/mehekshaikh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.